 Prior to joining the firm, John served as a law clerk to the Honorable Alan M. Rubenstein, Bucks County Court of Common Pleas.
 While in law school, John served as a certified legal intern for the Montgomery County District Attorney’s Office.
 While in college, John was a district office representative for Pennsylvania State Representative Robert W. Godshall.
 John is a member of both the Pennsylvania and Montgomery Bar Associations, having received both his undergraduate degree (B.A. magna cum laude 2001) and his law degree from Villanova University Law School (J.D.
 2004).

-John was selected for inclusion in the Pennsylvania Super Lawyers Rising Stars List in the areas of Land Use/Zoning for the years 2014-2017, and the Pennsylvania Super Lawyers List for 2019.
+John was selected for inclusion in the Pennsylvania Super Lawyers Rising Stars List in the areas of Land Use/Zoning for the years 2014-2017, and the Pennsylvania Super Lawyers List for 2019 and 2020.
 Each year, no more than 2.5 percent of the lawyers in the state are selected by the research team at Super Lawyers to receive this honor.
 In 2014, John’s outstanding legal work was also recognized when he received the prestigious Reporter’s Reader Choice Award for “Best Lawyer” in the community.
 John is actively engaged in giving back to his community.
 John serves on the St. Stanislaus Parish Council and serves on the Villanova University Law School Alumni Association Board of Advisors.
 John also volunteers his time working as a soup kitchen volunteer and assisting veterans in his community.